Ear mites in Cats, Identification, Life Cycle and Control

 Ear mites are extremely common and in one study of randomly selected cats 25% of cats were infected.
 It was also estimated that 75% of long haired cats are infected.
 (North Carolina State University)

-Infection rates in cold climates might be lower.
+Infection rates in cold climates is lower.

 Ear mites are transmitted from animal to animal either when the cat shakes its head and mites are thrown around or when direct contact occurs between 2 cats.